jacobleeharris/tmhc/ASSETS.md

 VPK files are actually VAG files which contain ADPCM audio data.
 PSound / [vgmstream](https://github.com/vgmstream/vgmstream) can be used to play back, extract, and modify data in these files.

 # BDD format
+BDD files are used for everything from models, chunks,

 # BNK format
 BNK files are sound bank files which have compressed MIDI / sound fonts packaged inside.